michaelCaleyWhaley/SaleBanner/README.md

 saleBanner is a constructor function.
 So you invoke it using the new keyword.
 Example below

 `var banner = new SaleBanner();`

+## Event

+Once a banner has been added to the page an event known as 'bannerAttached' will fire on the window object.